PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 If however we are forced to modify it in a backward incompatible manner, we usually provide clear steps and help for developers to upgrade (example: keeping an old folder to help migrating the data although it is not used anymore).

 On the server side, using [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) might mitigate the issue.

+## Exemples of BC breaks done at PrestaShop

+We found that, although its signature said the return value should be a boolean, `Configuration::updateValue()` could return other types.
+However forcing the type to boolean would be a soft BC break.
+We discussed this matter and concluded to [introduce the BC break nonetheless](https://github.com/PrestaShop/PrestaShop/pull/16818) as it was a bug fix and the impact was supposedly very small.

+When reworking how [CLDR](http://cldr.unicode.org/) is used in PrestaShop, we found that some old interfaces of ours were too limiting.
+After discussing this matter, we concluded that the BC break was necessary and [introduced the hard BC break](https://github.com/PrestaShop/PrestaShop/pull/15643) by adding functions to an interface.
+Any php class implementing this interface would break after upgrading.

+In 2019, [we improved greatly how PrestaShop manages version numbers](https://github.com/PrestaShop/PrestaShop/pull/12251), but at the cost of modiying how it understand some of them.

 ## BC breaks can be done for security